mtgskynote/skynote-node/README.md

 "dependencies": {
 "opensheetmusicdisplay": "file:opensheetmusicdisplay.min.js",
 }
 c) Finally, replace the opensheetmusicdisplay folder in your node_modules folder with the unzipped folder from step a (be sure to grab the inner most folder named opensheetmusicdisplay).

 ++++++++++++++++++

 4. To run "in development:

    a.
 Put your .env file into the main appskynote directory

+5. ** Production deployment steps**
+   1. Once all packages are installed in your production server folder, To copy the opensheetmusicdisplay related contents to client-jb/node_modules
+   2. Create a .env file and set the necessary values inside of it.
+   3. To start process using 'pm2'
+      - run 'pm2 start server.js' (https://pm2.keymetrics.io/docs/usage/process-management/)